explorium-ai/crossplane-iam-pod-role/README.md

 - Configure the below values
     ```yaml

-    # -- # Defines the role name prefix - part of the iam role/policy name that will be created
+    # -- # Defines the role name prefix.
+    # -- # Part of the iam role/policy name that will be created
     role_name_prefix: "crossplane-eks-"

-    # -- # Defines the pod name that will assume the permissions. part of the iam role/policy name that will be created
+    # -- # Defines the pod name that will assume the permissions.
+    # -- # Part of the iam role/policy name that will be created
     pod_name: "my-pod-name"

-    # -- # Defines the cluster name that we are using. part of the iam role/policy name that will be created
+    # -- # Defines the cluster name that we are using.
+    # -- # Part of the iam role/policy name that will be created
     cluster_name: "my-cluster-name"

     # -- # Defines the service account that will be created